sws2apps/lmm-oa-sws/CONTRIBUTING.md

 **Before submitting a PR**, please make sure the following is done:

-- Run `npm start`, and test if the changes you are proposing are working correctly.
+- Run `npm dev`, and test if the changes you are proposing are working correctly.
 - Run `npm build`, to check if the application build correctly.

 **When commiting your changes**, we recommend the following command to be run: